Peter Blair | February 25, 2017 | State Law

 - Reducing a Felony: If you have been charged with a “wobbler,” this means that your crime could have been charged as either a felony or a misdemeanor.
 If you can reduce your felony to a misdemeanor, you may be able to restore your gun rights.
 If you were convicted of a wobbler and you have completed your probation or jail time, you can speak to your attorney about filing a petition with the court.

 - Governor’s Pardon: In another case, you could receive a Certificate of Rehabilitation or a Governor’s Pardon.
 Though not all pardons will restore gun rights, you will sometimes be able to do so.
 If you have been free of crime for ten years or more after a conviction, this may hold in court.

-Because these laws can be tricky, it is best to speak to us today at The Law Office of Peter Blair.
+Because these laws can be tricky, it is best to speak to us today.
 We will help you understand whether or not you are eligible for restoring gun rights in your case.
-Call us today for more information.